nqminds/nqm-iot-database-py/README.md

 pipenv run make doctest
 ```

-## Changes to make in SQLAlchemy
+## Possible upgrades to make in SQLAlchemy

 - Add sorting on Primary Keys (SQLite feature)
-- allow using SQLite URI connections
+- allow using SQLite URI connections (for read-only)